ghltshubh/ghltshubh.github.io/_posts/2023-12-12-basics-is-all-you-need-1.md

-Benchmark NN on MNIST with 1 hidden layer and 100 hidden units using numpy, tensorflow, pytorch, jax.
+Benchmark NN on MNIST with 1 to 100 hidden units using numpy, tensorflow, pytorch, jax.